 After checking-in, we left almost immediately to enjoy whatever little time we have in Taipei City.

 The first destination was Ximending – I headed there specially to get my fix on Ay Chung Mee Sua (NTD65).
 However, for some reasons, I didn’t enjoy it as much as I did during an earlier solo trip.
 Maybe I didn’t add chilli this time round?
 Or perhaps my partner who’s not a fan of organ meats affected my appetite?
 Well, he couldn’t stop expressing how gross the intestines were.
 LOL!

-The next shopping destination is Zhong Xiao Fuxing where Sogo can be found.
-I’m not an avid shopper when it comes to travelling (except in Japan).
+The next shopping destination is Zhongxiao Fuxing where Sogo can be found.
+I’m not an avid shopper when it comes to traveling (except in Japan).
 All I wanted to do that day was to buy some local snacks to bring back to Singapore.
 I walked to where RT Mart is located on Google Map, but couldn’t find the elusive supermarket.

 No worries.
 I had a backup plan, i.e. another supermarket to load up on my Taiwan Must-Buy Souvenirs.
-Let’s go!
+From here, I split up with my partner because I prefer to shop alone especially when time is limited.
+Let’s go shop for tea first!

 Buying Fine Tea & Food Souvenir in Taipei